peter7775/sql-graph-visualizer/docs/LABELS.md

 # GitHub Labels Guide

-This document describes the labeling system for the mysql-graph-visualizer project.
+This document describes the labeling system for the sql-graph-visualizer project.

 ## Quick Setup